GiovanniGiacometti/giovannigiacometti.github.io/content/posts/hackathon/index.md

 ## Conclusion

-I'm deeply grateful to the DataPizza team for organizing such an amazing event.
+I'm deeply grateful to the Datapizza team for organizing such an amazing event.

 I also want to thank IBM for hosting us and making us feel at home.